 Compliance is the responsibility of all employees in the Group.
 Establishing compliance functions centrally, for regional banks, business areas and central departments, as well as for each country where the Bank has operations, does not release any employee from the responsibility of complying with the external and internal regulations applying to the operations.
 However, the regulations are often complex and in some cases the individual employee may have limited experience.
-It is thus vital that guidance is available, to avoid mistakes.
+It is thus vital that supportive guidance is available from Compliance, to avoid mistakes.
 The compliance function must follow up and actively ensure that laws, regulations and internal rules, as well as accepted business practices and standards, are complied with in the operations conducted by the Handelsbanken Group.
-In its supporting role, the function must provide advice and support to business operations, and also assist in drawing up internal rules and provide information about new and amended rules for operations.
+In its supporting role, the function must provide advice and support to business operations, and also assist in drawing up internal rules and implementing regulations, as well as providing information about new and amended rules for operations.

 Central Compliance is an independent unit with the functional responsibility for compliance matters in the Group.
 The CEO appoints the Head of Central Compliance.
 The Head of Central Compliance reports quarterly to the CEO on compliance in the Group.
-Twice a year, the Head of Central Compliance reports directly to the Board's risk committee.
+The Head of Central Compliance reports on compliance in the Group twice a year directly to the Board's risk committee and once a year to the Board as a whole.
 In addition, material observations are reported regularly to the CEO.